ietf-wg-cellar/flac-specification/flac.md

 ### WASTED BITS PER SAMPLE FLAG

-Certain file formats, like AIFF, can store audio samples with a bitdepth that is not an integer number of bytes by padding them with least significant zero bits to a bitdepth that is an integer number of bytes.
+Certain file formats, like AIFF, can store audio samples with a bit depth that is not an integer number of bytes by padding them with least significant zero bits to a bit depth that is an integer number of bytes.
 For example, shifting a 14-bit sample right by 2 pads it to a 16-bit sample, which then has two zero least-significant bits.
 In this specification, these least-significant zero bits are referred to as wasted bits-per-sample or simply wasted bits.
 They are wasted in a sense that they contain no information, but are stored anyway.

 The wasted bits-per-sample flag in a subframe header is set to 1 if a certain number of least-significant bits of all samples in the current subframe are zero.
 If this is the case, the number of wasted bits-per-sample (k) minus 1 follows the flag in an unary encoding.
 For example, if k is 3, 0b001 follows.
 If k = 0, the wasted bits-per-sample flag is 0 and no unary coded k follows.